ICAST 2018; O' Canada!

 Nothing of particular interest here.
 Just thought I'd keep it harmonious by showing one of Shimano's bottom-end reels since I've shown some of Daiwa's and Okuma's.

-First one, the smoothest reel ever created, and you know I am very precise in using these superlatives.
+First one, it's the smoothest reel ever created, and you know I am very precise in using these superlatives.
 If you find me saying this about another reel, check the date because it would be years ago and of course things improve and the old bests can be bested.
 The gearing noise in this new Stella has been dampened to the point one wonders if the drive train is still metal.
 When metal contacts metal there is bound to be feedback, but in this reel they managed to reduce it to the point of raising suspicion that it's a prank reel filled with nylon gears.
 Do yourself a favour and find one and spin the handle at least once before you die.

 Second superlative, relative to the degree of water protection it has this is the freest spinning reel I have seen to date (people commonly refer to this as smoothness which is a mistake).
 The handle turns with less resistance than anything anyone has ever produced at this degree of water protection.
 This Stella has moved past the "turning butter" analogy to "turning water", and if you remove the handle seal you're into the territory of "turning air".
-Do not remove the seal, I'm just telling you what happened when I did it during my initial experimentation.
-I opened it to see how they reduced resistance this much, and found two strokes of pure genius; the first is that there is no longer any rubber friction around the pinion, and instead there is a multi-stepped unit creating a labyrinth that water can't get through despite there being no contact between parts.
+Do not remove the seal, I'm just telling you what happened when I did it during my initial experimentation with the pre-production reel.
+I opened it to see how they reduced resistance this much, and found two strokes of genius; the first is that there is no longer any rubber friction around the pinion, and instead there is a multi-stepped unit creating a labyrinth that water can't get through despite there being no contact between parts.
 For the good measure this labyrinth has hydrophobic coating that makes water bead and struggle to go anywhere.
 Shimano tested this in lesser reels and now it was ready for the flagship.
 The second stroke of genius was that they looked for resistance in the most unexpected of places- the anti reverse clutch.
 Shimano put a new proprietary clutch in the Stella which doesn't even have the faint bit of resistance created around the sleeve by the brake cylinders.
 To design a new clutch for the sake of eliminating this infinitesimal bit of resistance is something that speaks of a certain state of mind where absolute refinement takes precedence over cost effectiveness.
 I's not cost effective to design and manufacture a new clutch for sake of a small improvement in free spinning, but Shimano did it in their standard-bearer.

-In addition to that the Stella now feels as responsive and efficient as Daiwa's very best.
+In addition to that, the Stella now feels as responsive and efficient as Daiwa's very best.
 Gear geometry has improved to further reduce unwanted power loss via sliding, and you get more output for your input than in any other reel except Daiwa's latest flagship.
 There is no definitive way to "measure" it, but it's something you feel if you' have enough experience with various generations of top reels.
 That's not exactly a superlative, but equalling the very best in this area, Daiwa, is still an achievement.

 No one matches the aura of exclusivity Shimano gives to the Stella.
 It has its own catalogue, elegantly kept free of text on the cover except Stella's name in silver lettering, and inside it you find photographs reminiscent of the romantic photographs found in select British countryside sports magazines.

 And a bit of technology talk too, with black and white photo and no flashy colouring in keeping with the overall style.
-A classy companion for a classy reel.

 Leaving the show, I almost cried in horror thinking about the walk back to the car.
 By then I was carrying about 6 extra kilos in catalogues and 3 sample reels I picked up from a contact, and the heat was even worse than when I arrived that morning.
 I began the journey, but after a hundred yards or so I decided it can't be done and turned around and went back to the convention centre, then sat on the ground in the shade thinking what to do.
 I had a flight out to catch in about 4 hours, had no idea how taxis worked in Florida and even if I did I was not willing to waste an hour waiting for one just to get a ride to the car, so I decided to count on the comradery between fishermen and hitch a ride.
 Went to the parking lot and scanned for potential helpers until I found an elderly gentleman getting ready to get into his car.
 Approached and asked if he'd give me a ride to where I parked because it was too hot and I was tired, and the extremely fine and generous gentleman said he'd do it for $20.
 The horribly muggy weather was making it hard to even draw a breath and the sun was slowly cooking my skin, so I said yes....